 A special matinee performance that includes dinner at the nearby Hotel Mac will be held at 2 p.m.
 April 21.
 Tickets for the special event are $50 each with proceeds benefiting the all-volunteer theater company.

-VOTE FOR TEACHER GRANT: Madeleine Rogin has made it into the next round of the Great American Teach-off, meaning she is still in the running for a $10,000
+VOTE FOR TEACHER GRANT: Madeleine Rogin has made it into the next round of the Great American Teach-off, meaning she is still in the running for a $10,000 grant she can use for her kindergarten class at Prospect Sierra School in El Cerrito.

 The field is down to six finalists in the national the competition sponsored by online social platform GOOD (www.good.is) and the University of Phoenix.